Ever wish you could walk around the office with an army of robots to do your bidding?

 Jazz, stop pushing all the buttons in the elevator!

 Okay, actual robots might be impractical.
-Spark Bots, on the other hand, are the way to create machine accounts that can automate routine tasks and inject contextual content into meetings and group conversations.
+Cisco Spark Bots, on the other hand, are the way to create machine accounts that can automate routine tasks and inject contextual content into meetings and group conversations.

 Before diving in we should clarify some terminology.

 Bots differ from Integrations in that they appear as their own users and post content on their own behalf.
 In group rooms, Bots look like People and are, in many ways, just like regular users.

 Creating a Cisco Spark Bot is super easy.
 From the My Apps section, click on the plus sign and choose

 Create a Bot from the wizard.
 You'll be asked to provide some basic information about the bot: display name, username, and icon.
 These fields are end-user facing, so make them as descriptive as possible.
 Only the bot's "first name" will be shown when mentioned in messages, so try to avoid spaces in the display name.

 Once you've filled out the registration form click